sokoweb/Sokoweb-Network/sokoweb/README.md

   --output images_{product_id}.zip
 ```

-* Responds with a ZIP file (the beginning bytes are "PK", indicating a .zip)
-* If you simply view the response as text, you'll see nonsense characters (binary contents).
-Instead, save it to disk (e.g., --output in curl) and then open with any ZIP program.
-You'll find all images included in that archive
+This endpoint returns a ZIP archive containing all images associated with the product.
+The response is binary data that should be saved to disk and opened with any ZIP-compatible program.

-### Credits Management
+### Credits System

-#### Check Balance
+#### Check Account Balance

 ```bash
 curl http://localhost:8000/credits/balance \
   -H "Authorization: Bearer <your_token>"
 ```

-#### Purchase Credits
+#### Purchase Additional Credits

 ```bash
 curl -X POST http://localhost:8000/credits/purchase \